secretstartups/handbook/people-group/learning-and-development/index.html.md

   </summary>

-The Compliance Next community offers free membership and comes with tons of amazing resources and tools for compliance professionals as well as people just wanting to learn more about the compliance space.
+The Compliance Next community offers free membership and comes with tons of excellent resources and tools for compliance professionals and people interested in learning more about the compliance space.

 You can create a free account on the [Compliance Next](https://www.navexglobal.com/compliancenext/) website using your own credentials.

-One of the most unique and interesting aspects of Compliance Next is the ability to connect directly with experts and peers.
-The platform offers different types of educational resources that you can watch, read and use—all of which provide the ability to comment and ask questions to compliance professionals and other members of the community.
+One of the most unique aspects of Compliance Next is connecting directly with experts and peers.
+The platform offers different types of educational resources that you can watch, read, and use—all of which provide the ability to comment and ask questions to compliance professionals and communinity members.

 </details>

-If you have any questions or need further help please ping people ops in the `#peopleops` channel in slack.
+If you have any questions or need further help, please ping people ops in the `#peopleops` channel in slack.

 ### Compliance Processing Steps for L&D Team

 #### Checking Compliance for Offboarded Team Members

-When tagged in an offboarding issue, follow these steps to check completion/license status of appropriate anti-harassment courses in the WILL Learning platform.
+When tagged in an offboarding issue, follow these steps to check the completion/license status of appropriate anti-harassment courses in the WILL Learning platform.

-It is important this step is completed for each offboarding issue, as GitLab pays per license in WILL Learning.
-This compliance check insures that GitLab is aware of, and making use of, all paid licenses.
+This step must be completed for each offboarding issue, as GitLab pays per license in WILL Learning.
+This compliance check ensures that GitLab is aware of, and making use of, all paid licenses.

 1. Navigate to the offboarding issue.
 Copy the user's email address.
 1. Collect Start Date: Linked to the offboarding issue is a merge request to remove the team member from relevant pages.
 Review the MR change log to check the start date of the team member.
 This start date will indicate which WILL Learning course the team member would have completed.
 1. Collect Location Information: On the same MR, make note of the team member's location.
-1. Collect Management Information: On the offboarding issue, check for the individuals title at GitLab and determine if they were a manager of people.
+1. Collect Management Information: On the offboarding issue, check for the individual's title at GitLab and determine if they were a manager of people.
 If you cannot tell from the offboarding issue, check their Slack profile or refer to the GitLab Org Chart.
 1. Open the WILL Learning platform.
-1. Based on the team member's location, management level, and start date, navigate to the WILL Learning course they would have been invited to take.
-For example, a team member who manages people, joined GitLab in 2019, and lives outside of the USA would have been invited to take the `2019 Anti-Harassment Training for Supervisors` course.
+1. Based on the team member's location, management level, and start date, navigate to the WILL Learning course, they would have been invited to take.
+For example, a team member who manages people joined GitLab in 2019, and lives outside of the USA would have been invited to take the `2019 Anti-Harassment Training for Supervisors` course.
 Click the `MANAGE` button to enter the course.
 1. Check for Completion: The following steps should be taken to determine the current status of the individual's WILL Learning license - either `Finished`, `In Progress`, or `Not Started`.
-Please note - if the user does not appear in the first WILL Learning course you check, attempt to look for the user in other approriate courses.
+Please note - if the user does not appear in the first WILL Learning course you check, attempt to look for the user in other appropriate courses.
 Note that at this time, there is no function in the WILL Learning platform to search all courses at once.

      1. If a search for the user's email address returns a `Finished` status, check the de-provisioned box on the offboarding issue and comment on the issue `WILL Learning course finished, no license to revoke`
      1. If a search for the user's email address returns an `In Progress` status, check the de-provisioned box on the offboarding issue and comment on the issue `WILL Learning in progress, cannot revoke license`.
-Email our WILL Learning account reresentative to request a refund of the license.
+Email our WILL Learning account representative to request a refund of the license.
      1. If a search for the user's email address returns a `Not Started` status, check the de-provisioned box on the offboarding issue and comment on the issue `WILL Learning in progress, cannot revoke license`.
-Email our WILL Learning account reresentative to request a refund of the license.
+Email our WILL Learning account representative to request a refund of the license.
-     1. If a search for the user's email address returns a no results, follow the next steps to revoke the license.
+     1. If a search for the user's email address returns no results, follow the next steps to revoke the license.

-1. Revoke License: The following steps should be taken if you cannot find record of the course status for the offboarding team member.
+1. Revoke License: The following steps should be taken if you cannot find a record of the course status for the offboarding team member.

      1. Within the appripriate WILL Learning course, click `Invite Participants`
      1. Under the `Pending Invitations` section, click `View All`